kitze/custom-react-scripts/README.md

 * CSS modules

 **the features are optional and can be turned on/off individually*

+#### TypeScript

+TypeScript support has been enabled for `.ts` and `.tsx` files, using Babel to transpile into JavaScript.
+While this is currently not configurable, `.js` and `.jsx` files are still handled as normal, so TypeScript usage is optional.
+But why not, right ;)

 ### ❔How to use it
 ```create-react-app my-app --scripts-version custom-react-scripts```